 The Company has not formed any governance committees since the current scale and complexity of its operations does not require such level of elaborate governance oversight to adequately monitor its operational effectiveness and its potential risks.
-The Committee meet on annual basis

 2.7.
 Organizational Structure